shaikhneha2911/Deep-Face-Authorizor/README.md

 # Face Authentication System

-This is a modern Face Authentication System which includes state-of-art algorithms to detect face and generate face embedding.
-This system contains endpoints which can be integrated to any device depending on the requirements.
+This is a present-day face authentication system with cutting-edge algorithms for face detection and face embedding.
+Depending on the needs, endpoints in this system can be integrated into any kind of device.

 ## Project Architecture
 <img width="773" alt="image" src="https://user-images.githubusercontent.com/57321948/210045920-cc545886-1053-44f2-a491-e2ce8a3d18ce.png">